darkstar85/stand-app/README.md

 Stand-app
 =========

-Simple Dropwizard standup application with ReactJS and MongoDB
+Simple Dropwizard microservice standup application with ReactJS and MongoDB

 ### 1. Build the jar